With the end of financial year (EOFY) near we are pleased to share our EOFY 2022 Checklist.

 For more details, please refer to the ATO website.

 The shortcut deduction method will make it easier for many who are working from home for the first time due to COVID-19 to accurately complete their tax return.
-These arrangements have been put in place for expenses incurred between 1 March 2020 until at least 30 June 2020.
+These arrangements have been put in place for expenses incurred between 1 July 2021 to 30 June 2022.

 There are of course many other initiatives which you can take advantage of.
 Talk to a Financial Planner at Forrest Private Wealth, or your accountant, to learn more on this topic.